 Glasshouses opening times

-The main glasshouse is open during park opening hours, and the Atrium will be accessible at all times.
-However, the wings will be closed during term time as students will be using these areas.
-There will be public access at weekends.
+The main glasshouse and Atrium are open during park opening hours.
+However, the wings are closed during term time as students use these areas.
+There will be public access on some weekends.

-The Courtyard, Vinery and The Shippon yard will be open at weekends.
+The Courtyard, Vinery and The Shippon yard will is open at weekends.